Multiple energy-scales in vertex-frustrated mesospin systems: Introduction

-In this communication, we address the effect on the magnetic order of having one or two activation energies influencing the magnetic correlations among Ising like mesospins.
-Experimentally we do this using mesospins within the Saint George (SG) and modified Saint George (mSG) structures, defined and illustrated in Fig.~\ref{fig:SG}.
-The SG and mSG structures are closely related to Shakti lattices described by Chern et al.\cite{Chern2013PRL}, and constructed in a similar fashion as introduced by Morrison et al.\cite{Morrison2013NJP}: removing and merging elements, whilst using the square artificial spin ice lattice as a starting base.
-The SG lattice is characterised by its horizontal Ising-like mesospin chains\cite{Ising1925ZfP, Ostman_Ising_JPCM_2018} which are connected by short vertical islands.
+In this work, we address the effect on the magnetic order of having one or two activation energies influencing the magnetic correlations among Ising like mesospins.
+We do this experimentally, using mesospins within the Saint George (SG) and modified Saint George (mSG) structures, defined and illustrated in Fig.~\ref{fig:SG}.
+The SG and mSG structures are closely related to Shakti lattices described by \citet{Chern2013PRL}, and constructed in a similar fashion as introduced by \citet{Morrison2013NJP}: removing and merging elements, whilst using the square artificial spin ice lattice as a starting base.
+As a result, these lattices become vertex-frustrated \cite{Morrison2013NJP}, the SG lattice geometry is characterised by its horizontal Ising-like mesospin chains \cite{Ising1925ZfP, Ostman_Ising_JPCM_2018}.
 There are two horizontal chain types: one composed of long-mesospins and the other with short-mesospins.
 Both chain types are coupled via short vertical mesospins which creates an axial anisotropy in the lattice, as can be seen in Fig.~\ref{fig:SG}.
 The SG lattice has two activation energies, one for the long- and another for the short-mesospins.
 All islands forming the mSG lattice have the same size and therefore the elements have one and the same intrinsic activation energy.